Anubhav9/Spritle-Vehicle-Number-Plate-Detection/README.md

 b) There might be case that you can get unwanted characters with the answer.
 I have tried my best to avoid this, but still it might happen.

 c) Image quality must be of high qualify and preferrably captured from a close distance.
-Otherwise, it might not detected the number plate.
+Otherwise, it might not detect the number plate.

 Rest assured, I am still working on this and will be resolved soon.